GoodBoyNinja/cep-vite-template/README.md

 1. Already comfortable with **web development** and want to get started with CEP quickly.
 2. Already using frameworks like React, Vue or Svelte and want to use them in your extension.

-If you are already comfortable with webdev and looking for a more complete solution use [BOLT-CEP](https://github.com/hyperbrew/bolt-cep) which is probably better in every way.

 <br/>
 <br/>